Skycry805/ChatTool/README.md

 ## Test

 ### Start unittest
-If you want to run the coverage test, make sure that the backend adress is correct in backend/unittest.py
+If you want to run the coverage test, make sure that the backend address is correct in backend/unittest.py

 ```
 class UnittestApi(unittest.TestCase):